Editorial Style

 NC State Extension

-Based in NC State’s College of Agriculture and Life Sciences, NC State Extension provides informal education and research-based resources for all North Carolinians through programs focusing on agriculture, food and nutrition, and youth development.
+Based in NC State’s College of Agriculture and Life Sciences, NC State Extension provides informal education and research-based resources for all North Carolinians through programs focusing on topics including agriculture, food and nutrition, and youth development.
 NC State Extension is part of North Carolina Cooperative Extension, a strategic partnership that comprises N.C.
 A&T State University, the U.S. Department of Agriculture’s National Institute of Food and Agriculture, and 101 local governments statewide.

 - Capitalize ”Extension“ when referring to NC State Extension or N.C.
 Cooperative Extension, but lowercase the word when used generically: